lysardz/Modular-Tweening-System/README.md

 ## Current setup in Unity:
 ### Creating states
 - You can create materials in the project folder based on material states for each animation.
-- These are used to help visualise what the material will look like, and are not used in-game.
+- These are used to help visualize what the material will look like, and are not used in-game.
 - Then create the scriptable object to assign the material values of the state.
 - The StateSetter is used to set the values of all the states, whenever you create a new state or edit the materials and want to update state data.
 - NOTE: When adding more properties to animate, you can name them starting with “PR”.
 Only these are added, to avoid adding unwanted material properties.